VeggieTales in the City

-VeggieTales in the City is an American computer-animated children's comedy streaming television series produced by Big Idea Entertainment.
-The series is a sequel to VeggieTales in the House.
-It premiered on Netflix on February 24, 2017 with the release of 13 episodes.
+VeggieTales in the City is an American animated comedy Christian television series produced by Big Idea Entertainment.
+The series is a sequel/continuation to VeggieTales in the House and it premiered on Netflix on February 24, 2017 with the release of 13 episodes.
 A second season was released on September 15, 2017.
+The series was removed from Netflix on September 15, 2023.